Superfast Surrey Broadband Programme

 - Check the Ofcom website - this provides speed checks as well as mobile and broadband coverage information.

 How can I access faster broadband speeds?

 If you have checked what broadband technology/speeds your home or business can currently access and you are keen to get faster download speeds, there are several different options that you may wish to investigate:

-- Check if any of the commercial network providers* that are operating in Surrey have future fibre or wireless rollout plans for your postcode:
+Check if any of the following network providers* that are operating in Surrey have future fibre or wireless rollout plans for your postcode: